 At the beginning of the year Google released 2 Factor Authentication (2FA) for G-Mail providing an application for Android, IPhone and Blackberry called Google Authenticator to generate one time login tokens.
 This post will show how to implement Google 2FA to protect web applications from stolen credentials.

-Google Authenticator is based on RFC 4226 – a Time based One Time Password (TOTP) which is initialised using a 16 digit base 32 (RFC 4648) encoded seed value.
+Google Authenticator is based on RFC 4226 - a Time based One Time Password (TOTP) which is initialized using a 16 digit base 32 (RFC 4648) encoded seed value.
 Initial seeds used for the TOTP can be entered into the Google Authenticator via a camera using QR codes or via the keyboard.
 Google has also provided a PAM module allowing users to integrate 2FA for sshd.

 A module can be written to support the Google TOTP in any language – the only caveat with writing a library for PHP is a lack of an RFC 4648 compliant base 32 decoding function.
 A base 32 function is needed to decode the initial seed.
 This is probably the most tricky part of implementing Google’s 2FA.
 The following function can be used: